Vilnius Region under Lithuanian administration (1939–1940): Stripping of the civil rights of the Polish population

-Closure of non-Lithuanian organisations
+Closure of non-Lithuanian organizations

-The incidents of the early days of the Lithuanian administration resulted in a tougher stance by the Lithuanian authorities, which took the form of an accelerated and forced Lithuanization.
+The incidents in the early days of the Lithuanian administration led to a tougher stance by the Lithuanian authorities, taking the form of accelerated and forced Lithuanization.
 The Lithuanian language was made compulsory in offices and workplaces.
-Clerks who do not speak the language have been dismissed.
-As part of this process, street names, signboards, advertisements and school curricula were replaced with Lithuanian ones, and Polish emblems were removed.
+Clerks who did not speak the language were dismissed.
+As part of this process, street names, signboards, advertisements, and school curricula were replaced with Lithuanian ones, and Polish emblems were removed.
 By the decision of the Lithuanian authorities, all Polish provisions and laws ceased to be valid on 27 October 1939, and the country became subject to Lithuanian law.

-In practice, this meant the liquidation of all organisations which, in Lithuanian interpretation, operated under foreign law.
+In practice, this meant the liquidation of all organizations that, in Lithuanian interpretation, operated under foreign law.
 As a result, 202 Polish organisations (including Stefan Batory University), 176 Jewish i 4 Belarusian became illegal.
-Trade unions were also abolished in this way, and in their place the Lithuanian government established corporate labour chambers, modelled on the fascist ones.
+Trade unions were also abolished in this way, and in their place, the Lithuanian government established corporate labor chambers modeled on fascist ones.
 From then on, the trade unions operated semi-legally, but this also came to an end with the preventive arrest of trade union leaders just before 1 May 1940.